SMARTMarkers/demo-patientapp/README.md

 ```

-#### Step 7: Add a PGHD session generator

-Finally, some code that initiates a data generating session as per the instrument.
-What I mean by that is, if a Questionnaire was requested, then a survey module is created and presented to the user to record responses which results in a new FHIR  QuestionnaireResponse.
+#### (6) Finally, some code that initiates a data generating session for the instrument.
+What I mean by that is, if the patient was sent a Questionnaire, then a survey module is created and presented to the user to record responses which results in a new FHIR  QuestionnaireResponse.

-All this, is handled by SMART Markers and its submodules behind the scenes further.
-This required an enourmous amout of code to precisely parse FHIR elements and create a representative survey session.
+All this, is handled by SMART Markers and its submodules behind the scenes.
+This required an enourmous amout of code to precisely parse FHIR elements and create a representative user interface for patients to respond on.
+But for developers creating an app,  this is as simple as adding just 15 lines of code

 ```swift

 	var sessionController : SessionController?

 	sessionController = SessionController([task],
 									  patient: manager.patient!,